Published in “Tapestry of Tales and Poetry” by the Writers of Brant. 2025

 What the…???

-He didn’t drive to the light with me.
-He’s out of his car, walking towards me and he’s…he’s…he’s getting…he’s getting larger…7 feet tall?
+He didn’t drive to the light with me; instead, he got out of the car and is walking towards me, and he’s…he’s…he’s getting bigger.
 Are my eyes deceiving me?
-He’s getting taller and filling out with every step he takes.
+He’s getting larger with each step and must be over seven feet tall.

-The traffic starts moving and I continue driving.
-My hands shake on the wheel.
-I vainly attempt to focus on the traffic.
-I glance in the rear-view to see if my eyes have been deceiving me.
+The traffic moves, and I follow suit.
+My hands are shaking.
+I glance in the rear-view to see if my eyes have deceived me.

 No.

-He’s still walking toward me and getting larger with each stride.
+He’s still walking towards me and getting larger with each stride.
 He’s gaining ground!
-I look around desperately waiting for assistance.
+I look around desperately, hoping for assistance.
 The police?
 The army?
 Anyone?
-Why does no one notice this modern-day King Kong quickly catching up to me?
-The driver that was behind the Giant’s car calmly went into the right lane and continued on, blithely ignoring the fact that a 12-foot giant is walking down the street getting larger with every step.
-Why is there no panic in the streets?
-Why am I not hearing sirens?
+Why does no one else notice this exponentially growing modern-day King Kong?
+The driver who was behind the Giant’s car calmly went into the right lane and continued his journey, blithely ignoring the 15-foot giant walking down the street.
+Where’s the panic?
+The sirens??

-I slump behind the wheel and nervously look to my left.
+I slump behind the wheel and look to my left.

-A giant eyeball with red veins fills my driver’s side window with venomous rage.
-The eyeball is fuming…the red veins float like worms.
-I close my eyes and anticipate the end…this is it…killed by a tailgating giant.
+A giant eyeball with red veins fills my driver’s window with venomous rage.
+The eyeball is fuming…the red veins float like angry worms.
+I close my eyes and anticipate the end…this is it…killed by Gulliver’s Tailgater.

 * honk honk *

-The shaking of my body starts to ebb as I re-join the rhythm of the road.
-It had to be a dream.
-How could it be real?
-Was I awake, yet dreaming?
+The shaking of my body ebbs as I rejoin the rhythm of the road.
+I must have been dreaming.
+How could it possibly be real?
 I probe my brain for a logical explanation.
-How could it have been real?
-No one else noticed a 70-foot raging giant stomping down Fanshawe, at 9:15 pm on a hot Thursday night.
-What about the uni-cyclist?
+How could no one else notice a 70-foot raging giant stomping down the street at 9:15 on a hot Thursday evening?
+What about the unicyclist?
 Was he part of the dream?
 Am I still dreaming?
-What the hell is happening!?

 I no longer see the 75-foot giant.